Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/trace_sampling.md

 #### No events

-The following is a sample value that is added to `ta_env_vars.env`, which will send no gateway transactions to Amplify Central.
+The following is a sample value that is added to `ta_env_vars.env`, which will send no gateway transactions to Amplify Analytics.

 ```shell
 TRACEABILITY_SAMPLING_PERCENTAGE=0